-The LM2743 is a voltage-mode, high-speed synchronous buck regulator with a PWM control scheme.
+The LM2747 is a voltage-mode, high-speed synchronous buck regulator with a PWM control scheme.
 It is designed for use in set-top boxes, thin clients, DSL/Cable modems, and other applications that require high efficiency buck converters.
-It has output shutdown (SD), input under-voltage lock-out (UVLO) mode and power good (PWGD) flag (based on over-voltage and under-voltage detection).
-The over-voltage and under-voltage signals are logically OR'ed to drive the power good signal and provide a logic signal to the system if the output voltage goes out of regulation.
+It has output shutdown (\overline{SD}), input undervoltage lock-out (UVLO) mode and power good (PWGD) flag (based on overvoltage and undervoltage detection).
+The overvoltage and undervoltage signals are OR-gated to drive the power good signal and provide a logic signal to the system if the output voltage goes out of regulation.
 Current limit is achieved by sensing the voltage V{DS} across the low side MOSFET.
+The LM2747 is also able to start-up with the output pre-biased with a load and allows for the switching frequency to be synchronized with an external clock source.